qutip/qutip-tutorials/tutorials-v4/optomechanical-steadystate.md

 ## Optomechanical Hamiltonian

-The optomechanical Hamiltonian arrises from the radiation pressure interaction of light in an optical cavity where one of the cavity mirrors is mechanically compliant.
+The optomechanical Hamiltonian arises from the radiation pressure interaction of light in an optical cavity where one of the cavity mirrors is mechanically compliant.

 ```python
 Image(filename="../images/optomechanical_setup.png", width=500, embed=True)